Experience the Freedom Trail

 While the Paul Revere House is our favorite site on the Freedom Trail, when you visit Boston, don’t miss the rest of this 2.5 mile walk through history.
 The Freedom Trail is clearly marked by a red painted line or red bricks set into the sidewalk.
 It begins at Boston Common, meanders through Downtown Boston, passes through the North End, and finally crosses the Charles River to the neighborhood of Charlestown.
 On your journey, you’ll see historic homes, monuments, museums, churches, burial grounds, and more.
 Boston’s Freedom Trail … there’s nothing else quite like it in the United States!

 You can experience the Freedom Trail as you like.
 Grab a map and follow the line on your own, or join a walking tour with the costumed guides from The Freedom Trail Foundation or a free tour offered by the National Park Service.
 (Note: scheduled public tours do not allow time to actually go inside any of the sites).
 You can visit an individual site, like the Paul Revere House, or spend a day (or two!) seeing it all.
 Only groups require advance reservations.
 See our group page for details.

-We recommend the Freedom Trail Ticket for a discounted admission to the three sites that charge admission fees (Old South Meeting House, Old State Home, and Paul Revere House).
+We recommend the Patriot Pass for a discounted admission to two of the sites that charge admission fees (Old South Meeting House and Paul Revere House).

 Old South Meeting House – Where the Boston Tea Party Began

 Paul Revere House – Home of the Patriot and Silversmith

 If your trip to Boston is in fewer than two weeks, buy your tickets once you reach town at the Old South Meeting House.
 It’s still the same great deal.